nayanraj210401/Covid19India-androidapp/README.md

 # Covid19India-androidapp
-- This is an Covid19 tracker for India. this is project is for beginners.
+- This is an Covid19 tracker for India. this project is for beginners.

 ## Features
   - list of states and number of cases appered.